Ailrk-sArchives/old-home/papers/papers.md

 ##### Authors:
 John Backus
 ##### Abstract
-Some discussions on functional programming in general
+Some discussions on functional programming in general.

 ---